openservicemesh/osm-docs/content/en/docs/demos/global_rate_limit_http.md

 #### genericKey descriptor

+The `genericKey` descriptor entry defines a static key-value pair.
+By default, the `genericKey` descriptor entry uses `generic_key` as it's descriptor key if unspecified.

 Recollect that we defined a rate limiting policy in the `ratelimit-config` ConfigMap to rate limit requests that generate the descriptor `generic_key: my_value` to 1 per minute:
 ```
 descriptors: